All Episodes

 I didn't even know I would have picked up the phone.

-And uh and uh yeah, that's that's a good point, uh Maymon.
+And yeah, that's a good point, Maimon.

-Generally he would say goodbye.
+Generally, he would say goodbye.

-He said I gave him an unusual introduction, but I I skipped through some things and said the truth, which is I think he'd be a great president.
+He said I gave him an unusual introduction, but I skipped through some things and said the truth, which is I think he'd be a great president.

-But er but as I But I s well the truth didn't scare me, didn't run away with nothing scares Newt, and he knows how much I like him and respect him.
+Nothing scares Newt, and he knows how much I like him and respect him.

-Uh but I'm I'm not gonna be uh crazy.
+But I'm not going to be crazy.

-Snurdly, put that stone down.
+Snurdley, put that stone down.

-Uh you know, nobody's perfect.
+You know, nobody's perfect.

-And uh I I think he's brilliant.
+And I think he's brilliant.

 I don't mean it in a bad way.

-I'm just not gonna be dishonest.
+I'm just not going to be dishonest.

-Uh and I could answer them as if I were Newt Gingrich, but that probably wouldn't go over very well, and I'm not nearly as bright as Newt.
+I could answer them as if I were Newt Gingrich, but that probably wouldn't go over very well, and I'm not nearly as bright as Newt.

 I did not get a chance to speak with him about his timing, unfortunately.